For some borrowers, student loan refinancing is absolutely worth it. Refinancing can save hundreds or even thousands of dollars per year.

 The purpose of this guide is to help borrowers quickly determine whether or not student loan refinancing is the right solution for their personal debt situation.

 When is it a Good Idea to Refinance Student Loans?

-Whether or not refinancing is a good idea will depend upon the student loans that you have.
+Deciding when the time is right to refinance will depend on many circumstances.
+Additionally, whether or not refinancing is a good idea will depend upon the student loans that you have.

 Private Student Loans – The decision to refinance is fairly simple.
 If you can get a better deal — meaning lower monthly payments and/or a better interest rate — refinancing is a good idea.

 Federal Student Loans – Federal student loans are more complicated.
 When a borrower refinances their federal loans, they are converting federal debt into private debt.
 Borrowers that want to keep the federal perks and protections should probably avoid a refinance.